micado-scale/docs/user_documentation/rst/deployment.rst

 Prerequisites
 =============

+For cloud interfaces supported by MiCADO:

+* EC2 (tested on Amazon and OpenNebula)
+* Nova (tested on OpenStack)
+* CloudSigma
+* CloudBroker

 For the MiCADO master:

 * Ubuntu 16.04

-For the MiCADO worker nodes:

-* A MiCADO-supported cloud: OpenStack, OpenNebula, AmazonEC2 or CloudSigma

 For the host where the Ansible playbook is executed (differs depending on local or remote):